2025 Championship League (ranking): Format

-The 32 players that toppped the group tables qualified for the group winners' stage, consisting of eight groups of four players.
+The 32 players that topped the group tables qualified for the group winners' stage, consisting of eight groups of four players.
 The eight winners from the group winners' stage qualified for the two final groups, with the final taking place later on the same day.
 The winner received the Championship League title and a place in the 2025 Champion of Champions.

 Participants

 No player in the top eight of the world rankings entered the event.
 Only five top-16 players featured—Barry Hawkins, Zhang Anda, Shaun Murphy, Si Jiahui, and Chris Wakelin.
 Outside the top 16, Hossein Vafaei, Anthony McGill, Ishpreet Singh Chadha, Sunny Akani, and Ken Doherty also did not enter.
 Luca Brecel and Jimmy White entered but subsequently withdrew.
 The tournament featured 24 amateur players, not currently on the World Snooker Tour, indicated by (a) in the tables below.

 Broadcasters

 The event was broadcast by Fox Sports in Australia; Nova in Czechia and Slovakia; Maincast in Ukraine; Rigour in China; Viaplay in Iceland, and the Netherlands; Viasat in Scandinavia; and by Matchroom's YouTube channels in all other territories.
 DAZN was not announced as one of the broadcast partners, contrary to the previous editions.